If you ever get the chance to see a Marwari horse, the first thing you’ll notice about this unusual breed is its ears.

 Because the Marwari has such delicate skin, it will require additional attention and grooming throughout the year, particularly in the spring and summer months when there is a high population of insects.

-It is possible to make these horses more comfortable by providing protection from fly bites and promptly treating any bites they receive.
+It is possible to make these horses more comfortable by protecting them from fly bites and promptly treating any bites they receive.

-The Marwari’s short coat will have a natural luster if you provide them with adequate nutrition and regular grooming.
+The Marwari’s short coat will have a natural luster if you provide adequate nutrition and regular grooming.